 This post may contain affiliate links.
 Please read our disclosure policy.

-- Versatile: Great on toast, in desserts, or as a part of a cheese board.
+- Versatile: Delicious on toast, desserts, or a holiday cheese board.

 Ingredients